Dantusaikamal/React-Calculator/README.md

 4. Open the folder with a code editor like VS code or any IDE.
 5. Open terminal in the editor and enter 'npm install' This will install all required dependencies in the node_modules.
 6. After installing node modules, enter 'npm start' to start the development server.
-Happy coding :)
+Happy coding! :)